IPESE/REHO/docs/sections/2_Releases.rst

         The second topic focuses on the study of multi-building energy systems and analyses the potential benefits from  involving multiple end-users during the sizing process.
 Through an extended system scope, potential synergies of  neighbouring building types arise and hence, the initial modelling framework is further developed accordingly.
 Additional shared unit technologies, such as inter-day storage and heating networks become interesting elements for  buildings interaction and therefore are also integrated in the modelling framework.
 Finally, the third target  addresses the quantification of potential ancillary services performed by different energy system configurations to  power network operators.
 Using a representative set of flexibility request profiles, the modelling framework is  systematically solved to assess the associated temporal load shifting potential in comparison to standard electrical  battery energy storage systems.

-The formulation of the the district-scale problem is the contribution of Luise Middelhauve's thesis, which applies the Dantzig-Wolfe decomposition algorithm to bypass the computation effort associated with numerous interacting buildings.
+The formulation of the district-scale problem is the contribution of Luise Middelhauve's thesis, which applies the Dantzig-Wolfe decomposition algorithm to bypass the computation effort associated with numerous interacting buildings.
 The thesis also focuses in particular on the role of integrating photovoltaic panels into neighbourhoods.

-.. dropdown:: :bdg-primary:`PhD Thesis` On the Role of Districts as Renewable Energy Hubs, Middelhauve 2022 :cite:`middelhauveRoleDistrictsRenewable2022`
+.. dropdown:: :bdg-primary:`PhD Thesis` On the role of districts as renewable energy hubs, Middelhauve 2022 :cite:`middelhauveRoleDistrictsRenewable2022`
     :icon: mortar-board

         **Abstract**